 |Two sleeping dogs seemed unfazed about the stream of visitors.|

-Unfortunately, it was on the second island in Fiji that I contracted this lingering intestinal bacteria I’m continuing to purge from my system with carefully selected foods, supplements, and portion control.
+Unfortunately, on the second island in Fiji, I contracted this lingering intestinal bacteria I’m continuing to purge from my system with carefully selected foods, supplements, and portion control.

 |A rusted outboard motor fashioned into a work of art?|

 Regardless of the ups and downs, we continue to feel a powerful sense of joy wash over us every day.
 From the couples with who we’ve become friends aboard this ship; to the many email messages we continue to receive from readers and friends we’ve made along the way; to the anticipation of the upcoming Alaskan cruise and, of course, seeing family and friends in less than a month.

 |Clouds above the pretty beach in the Isle of Pines.|

 Today, at 1:30 pm, the newer movie, Lion, filmed in Tasmania, is playing at the Palace Theatre.
 We’re certainly looking forward to this movie when our recent stay in Tasmania left us with an appreciation and gratefulness for the three months we spent on the exquisite island.

 |I haven’t owned a muumuu since I was pregnant in 1966.
 (That certainly “dates” me!)|